 “Having a bit of information ready that only you would know is a great help at that first appointment.
 It can make it easier to decide whether your child might have asthma,” says Dr Andy Whittamore, Asthma UK’s in-house GP.

-1. Note down your child’s symptoms and when they get them
+1. Note down your child or baby’s symptoms and when they get them

 You could try our fun symptom calendar and stickers for children.
 Or start a list on your phone, or in a notebook.